posita/txsocketio/docs/intro.rst

 Similar Tools
 -------------

-If you want a Socket.IO client for Python, but don't (or can't) use Twisted, check out Roy Hyunjin Han's |socketIO-client|_.
+If you want a Socket.IO client for Python, but don't (or can't) use Twisted, check out Roy Hyunjin Han's |socketIO-client|_, which served as a very helpful source of information and guidance for understanding the various protocols and handshakes, and without which, this project may never have seen the light of day.
+(It is a longstanding gripe that Socket.IO's documentation is severely inadequate, and its source code is sometimes difficult to follow.)

 .. |socketIO-client| replace:: ``socketIO-client``
 .. _`socketIO-client`: https://github.com/invisibleroads/socketIO-client